alonsoir/IfRemovingARealUseCase/Post.md

 ```

 Now we are going to move the responsibility of creating the policies in a new class, named `HandBaggagePoliciesFactory`.
 The purpose here, is to have each class which performs a single operation.
-Does it sound familiar?
+Does it sound familiar 🤔?
 No?
 Yes?
 Well,
-this is the *Single Responsibility Principle*.
+this is the *Single Responsibility Principle* 🤩.

 Again, if you use Idea, you can use its `Extract method object` feature.
 I know, it's getting kind of repetitive :) but this is one of the refactoring commands we use most frequently